You Say

 It never will.

-This poem is inspired by the book, ‘How To Write Evocative Poetry’.
+This poem is inspired by the book How To Write Evocative Poetry

 Zachary Phillips

-Zachary Phillips is an intuitive coach and counselor.
-He helps entrepreneurs, spiritualists, and survivors navigate dark nights of the soul and find peace, helping them take themselves from surviving to passionately thriving using tips, tools, and techniques that enable them to process the past, accept the present, and embrace the future with positivity and purpose.
-He is a qualified teacher, meditation instructor, personal trainer, Reiki master, and is currently studying a Master of Counseling.
+Zachary Phillips is a counselor, coach, meditation instructor, author, and poet.
+He helps entrepreneurs, spiritualists, and survivors identify and release the limiting beliefs that no longer serve.
+With compassion and insight, he supports them as they navigate dark nights of the soul and find peace, guiding them from surviving to passionately thriving using tips, tools, and techniques that enable them to process the past, accept the present, and embrace the future with positivity and purpose.
+Zachary is also a qualified teacher, personal trainer, Reiki master, and is currently studying a Master of Counseling.

 Previous